wozo/accessiblecontentfilter/README.md

 ## description

-Experimental "in page" accesible content filter with jquery, the values are stored by up to 3 (!) data attributes (data-cat1, data-cat2, data-cat3) e.g.:
+Experimental "in page" accessible content filter with jquery, the values are stored by up to 3 (!) data attributes (data-cat1, data-cat2, data-cat3) e.g.:

 ```html